rocketcode-dev/content/content/published/every-tech-document/every-tech-document.md

 Chances are, one of those documents is going to be confusing to you.
 For some readers, both will be.

-Metahpores are guaranteed not be understood everywhere:
+Certain types of metaphores do not travel well.
+Some examples:

-* Sports - no sport is popular and well-understood everywhere, and many of your own countrymen may not pay much attention sports at all,
+* Sports - no sport is popular and well-understood everywhere, not even curling, and many of your own countrymen may not pay much attention sports at all,
 * Literature - nobody who learned English as an adult will have studied English literature in high school, and some politically-charged works like George Orwell's _Nineteen Eighty-Four_ may have been banned or discouraged at some times in some countries,
 * Biblical references - scripture has the same problem as any other politically-charged literature, and
 * Pop culture - I could make a whole career on _Ghostbusters_ and Monty Python references, but nobody too young or too far away will understand it.

-In fact, there really aren't very many universal metaphores out there.
+In fact, there aren't many universal metaphores out there.
 This is not to say "don't use metaphors".
 Metaphors are inescapable in our industry.
 Instead, think of metaphores as an expensive power-up, so make them count.
 Metaphores that aren't worth explaining aren't worth using.

 ### When a metaphor is worth using